DGiulietti/RecycleEffectivenessMA/README.md

 # Recycling Effectiveness in MA
 #### *final project overview and updates*
 ---
+## Summary Presentation

+To view a summary presentation for this project, please review the [Recycle_presentation](Recycle_presentation.pdf).

 ## Problem Statement

 This project will explore the effectiveness of recycling in the state of Massachusetts.